-Andreana Clay is an Associate Professor in the Department of Sociology.
+Andreana Clay is a Professor in the Department of Sociology.
 Her book, The Hip-Hop Generation Fights Back: Youth Activism and Post-Civil Rights Politics (NYU Press, 2012) explores how youth of color organize and identify as activists in the post civil rights era.
 Her articles on hip-hop culture, queer sexuality, youth activism, and hip-hop feminism have appeared in several anthologies and academic journals, including Home Girls Make Some Noise!: A Hip-Hop Feminist Anthology, the American Behavioral Scientist, and Meridians: A Journal of Race, Feminism, and Transnationalism.

 Previously Offered Courses

 - SOC 300 Sociological Analysis (Hip-Hop Culture and Popular Music)